 Is the University changing the payroll schedule?

 Yes.
-In January 2022, NEIU will be moving all employees to a single payroll.
-This change will convert the current process of anticipated pay for exempt employees to delayed pay.
+In January 2022, NEIU will move all employees to a single payroll.
+This change will convert the anticipated pay for exempt employees to delayed pay.

 What is the reason for the change?

 This change will result in a defined work period that is the same for all University employees.
 In addition, a single payroll creates organizational efficiencies for processing payroll.

 What is the impact of the change?

 For exempt employees, the payroll schedule change will include a delayed pay to coincide with the biweekly payroll schedule.

 How do I know if I am an exempt employee?